wangantian/wangantian.github.io/_resources/vitis_install.md

 ```
 The above command is copied from [https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-sdk](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-sdk)

+Please follow the default installation setting for your convinence.

 # Platform data download
-Similar but different from Vivado, you need to download the Alveo data accelear
+Similar but different from Vivado, you need to download the Alveo data accelearation card from [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html) by choosing the appropriate software and operating system.

+Here we only download the .tar.gz files for your desired platform.
+We only do U200, U250, U280 here.

 # XRT download and build